jgalfaro/mirrored-rswarm/README.md

 ## Abstract

+Supplementary Material to Ref.
+[1].
 We consider the problem of a drone having to traverse a given terrain, such that traversing the terrain exposes the drone to certain risks (e.g., concentration of chemicals, severe thunderstorm wind gusts or any disturbing weather phenomena.)
 The goal of the drone is to navigate the terrain while minimizing the amount of risk.
 We develop a model for quantifying the exposure to a risk factor in a circular zone model.
 We propose two main strategies based on either rectilinear or curvilinear trajectories.
 We validate the work using numeric simulations.

 ## Keywords